decredcommunity/translations/status.md

 Columns:

-- `Release` - Earliest release the translation was updated for (and included in). `UNMERGED` means it is not merged yet (waiting for a review or for the maintainer to merge).
+- `Release` - Earliest release the translation was updated for (and included in). `UNMERGED` means it is not merged yet (waiting for a review or for the maintainer to merge). `v1.7.5 TBR` means "v1.7.5 To Be Relesed", i.e. it is merged but not released yet.
 - `Merged` - When last translation update was merged into a release branch.
 If `Release` column says `UNMERGED` then it is the last updated date.
 - `Changes` - Pull requests or commits that last updated the translation (in both master and release branches).
 - `Translators` - Contributors to recent translation updates.